-- Tested operating effectiveness of controls over the impairment analysis performed by the management. - Evaluated net worth and past performance of the Company to whom loans were given or investment made. - Challenged the significant assumptions and judgements used in impairment analysis, such as forecast revenue, margins, terminal growth and discount rates, especially in light of the existing economic situation due to COVID-19. - Evaluated adequacy of specific key assumptions considered by management in determining the recoverable value of its loans and investments. - Performing sensitivity analysis on key assumptions including discount rates and estimated future growth. - Evaluated accuracy of disclosure in the standalone financial statements.
+- Tested operating effectiveness of controls over the impairment analysis performed by the management. - Evaluated net worth and past performance of the Company to whom loans were given or investment made. - Challenged the significant assumptions and judgements used in impairment analysis, such as forecast revenue, margins, terminal growth and discount rates. - Evaluated adequacy of specific key assumptions considered by management in determining the recoverable value of its loans and investments. - Performing sensitivity analysis on key assumptions including discount rates and estimated future growth. - Evaluated accuracy of disclosure in the standalone financial statements.

-Information Other than the Financial Statements and Auditors' Report Thereon
+Information Other than the Financial Statements and Auditor's Report Thereon

 The Company's management and Board of Directors are responsible for the other information.
-The other information comprises the information included in the Directors' Report and Management discussion and Analysis included in Company's annual report, but does not include the financial statements and our auditors' report thereon.
+The other information comprises the information included in the Directors' Report and Management discussion and Analysis included in Company's annual report, but does not include the financial statements and our auditor's report thereon.